 A healthy diet is important for everyone at all stages of the life cycle.
 Children require the same kinds of nutrients as adults to support their growing bodies and activity, but the amount of protein, carbohydrates, fat, vitamins and minerals children need varies depending on their age, sex and activity level.
+An 11-year-old diet plan should include a balance of nutrient rich foods from all the food groups.

 Calories Still Count